-The Doula Program to Accompany and Comfort, a nonprofit organization, is the only organization of its kind specializing in training,assigning and supervising volunteers who visit individuals facing the end of life without family or friends.
+Since 2001, The Doula Program to Accompany and Comfort, a nonprofit organization, has been the only organization of its kind specializing in training, carefully matching and supervising Doula volunteers who visit individuals facing the end of life alone.

 The Doula Program to Accompany and Comfort created the hospital based Palliative Care Doula Volunteer program in response to the needs of individuals with critical illness.

-Our professional staff, specializing in end of life care, prepare volunteers through intensive training, ongoing guidance and continuing education.
+We have gained national and international respect for our work that has been recognized in the New York Times.
+Our professional staff, specialists in end of life care, prepare volunteers through intensive training, ongoing guidance and continuing education.
 The organization also provides consultation on customized Program implementation, training curriculum and programming for professionals on end of life issues.

 ENDORSEMENT BY DR. IRA BYOCK: